DissectMalware/XLMMacroDeobfuscator/README.md

 WARNING: tmp\tmp.zip contains real malicious excel documents (password: infected).
 Please only run them in a testing environment.

+You can also find XLM grammar in xlm-macro.lark

 # Running the script
 To run the script